naomi-rc/PythonFaceDetection/README.md

-# Tradition Face Detection With Python
+# Traditional Face Detection With Python
 ## Tutorial from Real Python